 We have added comments in the revised manuscript in the Discussion encouraging future studies to include more recent years (P. 16, Lines 383-386):

+Our study included millions of hospitalizations over a decade across all counties impacted by tropical cyclones in the United States during this period.
+In more recent years, however, many catastrophic tropical cyclones have made landfall and future studies should include these data.

 Second, especially with progressively increasing influences of climate change on tropical cyclone behavior, the water hazards (storm surge, coastal wave action, extreme rainfall totals and precipitation rates, widespread inland freshwater flooding) are equally prominent hazards that both increase demand for hospitalization but also impede access.
 Take the example of Hurricane Harvey in 2017 (outside your window of analysis but well known).
 Winds quickly died down to below tropical storm force but with the center of circulation remaining near-stationary over the western Gulf, the storm unleashed 33 trillion gallons of rain on Texas and a portion of Louisiana over five days (with rainfall totals over 60 inches in some areas).
 Same for Florence over the Carolinas in 2018.
 This might be worth a mention.
 If data sets are available, this might make for an intriguing future analysis.